lmiller1990/lachlan-miller.me/markdown/why-you-should-always-use-an-extension-for-javascript-files.md

 # ES Modules

-CommonJS is a module format for the the server.
+CommonJS is a module format for the server.
 For various reasons, [some discussed here](https://requirejs.org/docs/whyamd.html), it was not adopted for the browser.
 After lots of back and forth, a new specification, ES Modules, or ESM, was finalized and are now supported across all major browsers and in Node.js.
 ESM is the one with `import` and `export`.

 A single module system to rule them all!
 Kind of!